 Ellen Page biography

-SynopsisBorn in Halifax, Nova Scotia, Ellen Page got her start on Canadian TV, before generating a lot of buzz for her powerful performance in the 2005 indie thriller Hard Candy.
-From there, Page went on to X-Men: The Last Stand, and her much-heralded role as a pregnant teen in Juno.
+Born in Halifax, Nova Scotia, in 1987, Ellen Page got her start in Canadian television before generating a lot of buzz for her powerful performance in the 2005 indie thriller Hard Candy.
+From there, Page went on to star in X-Men: The Last Stand, and her much-heralded role as a pregnant teen in Juno.
 Although Juno became one of her best-known roles, she also appeared in several popular films, including Smart People, Inception, Super and X-Men: Days of Future Past, reprising her role in the latter film as Kitty Pryde.

-Actor.
-Born Ellen Philpotts-Page on February 21, 1987 in Halifax, Nova Scotia.
-The daughter of a teacher and a graphic designer, Ellen Page took an interest in theater from a young age.
-She performed in her first local production in the fifth grade and won Canada's prestigious Gemini nomination for her role in the made-for-TV movie Pit Pony in 1997.
+Actor Ellen Philpotts-Page was born on February 21, 1987, in Halifax, Nova Scotia, Canada.
+The daughter of a teacher and a graphic designer, Page took an interest in theater from a young age.
+She performed in her first local production in the fifth grade and won Canada's prestigious Gemini nomination for her role in the made-for-television movie Pit Pony in 1997.